URATJN/Python/README.md

-Simple python practice app, that cuts fragments from mp4 file using ffmpeg.
+Simple python practice app that cuts fragments from mp4 file using ffmpeg.